jinantonic/MusicVisuals/README.md

 # Instructions
-It is a very simple program that responds to the music, so the music and the movement stop when you press the space bar and when you hit a space bar again, music starts playing and Elmos start dancing again.
+It is a very simple program that responds to the music, so the music and the movement stop when you press the space bar and it resumes when you hit a space bar again.